unoplatform/uno/doc/articles/get-started-next-steps.md

 #### XAML Fundamentals for Web and Mobile

 Any UWP/WinUI/XAML material is a great starting point as all we do is take that over the Uno bridge.
-To that point, one Uno contributor and Microsoft MVP Nick Randolph has been revitalizing older XAML resources on his [.NET Travels blog.](https://nicksnettravels.builttoroam.com/xaml-basics/) Uno Platform will be continuing the series on our blog.
+To that point, one Uno contributor and Microsoft MVP, Nick Randolph has been revitalizing older XAML resources on his [.NET Travels blog.](https://nicksnettravels.builttoroam.com/xaml-basics/) Uno Platform will be continuing the series on our blog.

 #### Microsoft blogs on Uno Platform